...

 A common request seeking basic information about the party, legal theories, and potential witnesses.

-Sworn Inventory and Appraisement: The party answering the sworn inventory and appraisement must list all assets that he or she is aware of.
+The party answering the sworn inventory and appraisement must list all assets that he or she is aware of.
 The next level of this request is that the answering party must state whether he or she believes the asset is property of the community or separate estates of either party.
-It is also necessary to assert a particular value for each asset that is listed.
+They must also classify each asset as either community or separate property of the parties and assign a specific value to each listed asset.

-Request for Production and Inspection: This is a fairly straightforward discovery request in that it asks for a party to produce documents to allow the requesting party to inspect them.
+This is a fairly straightforward discovery request in that it asks for a party to produce documents to allow the requesting party to inspect them.
 In divorce cases bank account documents, mortgage documents, retirement plan information, income related documents and telephone records are among the most frequently requested.
 A party is able to “object” to certain requests if he or she believes the request was made improperly.

-Request for Disclosure: Perhaps the most common discovery request available in Texas civil cases are requests for disclosure.
+Perhaps the most common discovery request available in Texas civil cases are requests for disclosure.
 These requests will ask for basic information about the party including their full and correct name, address, legal theories on particular subjects and the names and addresses of any witnesses who may be called to testify.

-Responding to Discovery requests made of you during a divorce
+Responding to Discovery Requests Made of You During a Divorce

 Discovery requests are all well and good when you are the requesting party.
 What happens though when you are asked to answer the sorts of questions we discussed in the prior section of this blog?

 Discovery is an expensive process because answering these requests is often extremely time-consuming.
 The fact that your responses are due within a certain amount of time puts even greater emphasis on efficiently responding to the requests of your opposing party.
 At the Law Office of Bryan Fagan, our support staff will mail to you any discovery requests made by the other party to your divorce along with instructions on helpful hints on how to answer the questions.
-Our office will ask you for draft responses initially and then will work with you on fine tuning your responses.
-The Houston divorce attorney assigned to your case will make objections where applicable and format your responses before submitting them to the opposing attorney.

 Planning Ahead when Answering Discovery

-I cannot speak for every family law attorney, but I can say without hesitation that clients and attorneys work best during the discovery phase of case when they communicate early and often regarding the responses to the discovery requests.
-It will usually take two or three rounds of revisions to your responses before they are ok to submit to the opposing party.
 This means that submitting your rough draft of responses the night before the deadline to respond is not a good idea.
 This applies doubly to requests for production.
 Finding the documents that are being requested can be a difficult task in and of itself.
 Make sure to follow your attorney’s instructions and advice and work on collecting your answers and documents as soon as you receive the discovery requests.

 Experience Matters when Answering Discovery